 Ling will eat just about anything, but the most popular baits are small strips of clams, Mackerel, Bergal, snails, squid and Gulp.
 The same rod and reel setup you use for Blackfish will also work well for Ling.
 The same goes for the rigs too.

 Like most party boats, we typically fish for Blackfish and Ling from an anchored boat.
 Anglers let their line down to the bottom and let it sit still on the bottom.
 You will often feel a lot of small bites from Bergals, but the idea is to wait until you get a bigger bite.
 When that happens, firmly set the hook, and immediately start cranking.
 When you are fishing on rough bottom,

 you have to get the fish up and away from the snags, or you may get stuck.
 Once clear of the bottom, you can then have a good time reeling it in.
 Our mates will net larger-sized Blackfish, but we suggest you simply lift small fish aboard before unhooking and returning them to the water.
 We generally do not net Ling, so just lift them over the rail when you get them to the surface.

 The LING season is OPEN ALL YEAR.
 There are NO MINIMUM SIZE and NO POSSESSION LIMITS for LING.

-The 2017 New Jersey recreational fishing regulations for BLACKFISH are the same as last year
+The 2018 New Jersey recreational fishing regulations for BLACKFISH have changed from last year

 Possession Limit (per angler)